elmadah/Book-Catalogue/README.md

 ### Activate a virtualenv

-Install virtualenv on your system
+Install virtualenv on your system.

 ```sh
 $ sudo pip install virtualenv